-This cemetery is not large at around 9,000sqm, and contains the visible remains of probably just over 100 graves, though the size of walled enclosure (most cemeteries in Oman are walled by the government) suggests there may be more; though I have visited a few times I, of course, only looked at the surface remains.
+This cemetery is not large at around 9,000sqm, and contains the visible remains of probably just over 100 graves.
+The size of walled enclosure (most cemeteries in Oman are walled by the government) suggests there may be more; though I have visited a few times I, of course, only looked at the surface remains.
 Most of the graves are collapsed with the effects of animal burrows and flood damage undermining the brickwork.
 The graves are aligned southwest-northeast and above the surface are some 8 layers of the fired bricks, stepped inwards so that the grave appears to be surmounted by a low oblong vault.
 The bricks have a lime-mix mortar, which is still securing the bricks even if the underlying soil has been burrowed away.
 At least some of the graves appear to have had an external plaster.
-Under the surface at least some graves have brick vault, suggesting the community was relatively wealthy with money to add extra longevity to a grave.
+Under the surface some graves have brick vault, suggesting the community was relatively wealthy with money to add extra longevity to a grave.

-On the western end of the cemetery is a structure about 7m long, just under 3M wide and perhaps 4m high.
-It is some form of the memorial wall, with small horizontal shafts, some with rood interior supports, between the front and rear.
+On the western end of the cemetery is a structure.
+Currently its about 7m long, just under 3m wide and perhaps 4m high.
+It is some form of the memorial wall, with small horizontal shafts, some with wood interior supports, between the front and rear.
 This structure may have had plaster on its lower half.